CSPS-EFPC-DAAN/DevOps/cohort2/courses.md

 #### Date: December 10/11
 #### Instructor: Patrick Heroux
 #### TA: Calvin Rodo

+- Compare API to traditional WS
+ - SOAP vs REST
+ - XML vs JSON
+ - Entities vs Resources
+ - WS Operation (GetClient, GetClientLists, Update Client...) vs REST verbs (get, post etc.)
+ - Microservices
+   - What are they
+   - How to design them
+   - How to test them
+ - Advantages
+   - Small
+   - Easy to build, test, change
+   - Specific focus
+- GC API Store
+  - What is it
+  - Where is it hosted
+  - How it works
+  - 3scale API Cast
+  - API Hosted on-prem or cloud
+- What it gives you
+  - Publication of your service
+  - Registration service
+  - Authentication
+  - Throlling

 ## Course: Cloud Native Development
 #### Date: December 17/18